 Attending an open day at the school you’re applying for at 11 plus is a must.
 Parents can have questions addressed by staff, and children get the unique chance to familiarise themselves with the grounds and teachers.
 We find that children are put at ease when invited for interview if they have already visited the school and met the staff.
 It also makes the sometimes daunting transition from prep to senior school smoother.

-Registration for entry at 11 plus in 2022 has opened and will close in November 2021.
-11+ entrance exams will then be held in the December, before interviews and scholarship assessments take place in January 2022.
-Offers will be posted in February, and have to be accepted by March.
+Registration for entry at 11 plus in 2024 has opened and will close on the 31st of October 2023.
+11+ entrance exams will then be held on the 13th of December, before interviews and scholarship assessments take place in January 2024.
+Offers will be posted on the 9th of February, and have to be accepted by the 4th of March.

 Trinity admits about 80 boys at 11 plus, with class sizes typically being around 20.
 There is no official sibling policy.

 The 11+ exam at Trinity consists of two parts, an online assessment and a written paper.
 The computer-based assessment will be made up of a General Assessment taking 60 minutes, and a Creative Comprehension and Problem Solving section which will take 35 minutes.
 The General Assessment will test the following:

 The Creative Comprehension will be 20 minutes, while the Puzzles and Problem-Solving section will be 15 minutes.
 These sections will all have strict timers and will be multiple choice.